MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/what-is-information-protection.md

 ## Integration with end-user workflows

 Azure Information Protection integrates with end users' existing workflows when the Azure Information Protection client is installed.
-This client installs the Information Protection bar to Office applications, which we saw in the first picture that showed an example from Word.
-The same bar is added to Excel, PowerPoint, and Outlook.
+This client installs the Information Protection bar to Office applications, which we saw in the first picture that showed this bar in Word.
+The same Information Protection bar is added to Excel, PowerPoint, and Outlook.
 For example:

 ![Example of the Azure Information Protection bar in Excel](../media/excel2016-infoprotect-barv2.png)